tldr-pages/tldr/pages/common/parquet-tools.md

 `parquet-tools cat {{path/to/parquet}}`

-- Print the first n record of the Parquet file:
+- Display the first few lines of a Parquet file:

 `parquet-tools head {{path/to/parquet}}`